prefab-cloud/prefab-cloud-ruby/README.md

 ## Important note about Forking and realtime updates

 Many ruby web servers fork.
-GRPC does not like to be forked.
-See some details on GRPC and forking: https://github.com/grpc/grpc/issues/7951#issuecomment-335998583

-If you're using Puma or Unicorn, you can do the following.
+When the process is forked, the current realtime update stream is disconnected.
+If you're using Puma or Unicorn, do the following.

 ```ruby
 #config/initializers/prefab.rb